lindosystems/lingoapi-python/README.md

 You can also try out the samples by
 ```
+> cd examples/CHESS
-> python examples/CHESS/chess.py
+> python chess.py
 ```

 ## Possible errors due to misconfiguration

-You may get the following error if your LINGO_19_HOME environment variable is not set up.
+You may get the following error if your LINGO64_19_HOME environment variable is not set up.

 ```
-Error: Environment variable LINGO_19_HOME should be set
+Error: Environment variable LINGO64_19_HOME should be set
 ```

 To fix the problem follow these steps